May 4, 2023

 2. Withdraw contributions penalty-free

-You can withdraw money you’ve contributed at any time without paying penalties or additional taxes.
-That flexibility can be helpful, but keep in mind that it applies to contributions only; any earnings on your investments will usually be subject to taxes and penalties if withdrawn early.
+At any time, you can withdraw the money you’ve contributed without paying penalties or additional taxes.
+That flexibility can be helpful, but remember that it applies to contributions only; any earnings on your investments will usually be subject to taxes and penalties if withdrawn early.

 3. No required distributions